torvalds/linux/Documentation/networking/phy.rst

 Pause frames / flow control
 ===========================

-The PHY does not participate directly in flow control/pause frames except by making sure that the SUPPORTED_Pause and SUPPORTED_AsymPause bits are set in MII_ADVERTISE to indicate towards the link partner that the Ethernet MAC controller supports such a thing.
+The PHY does analt participate directly in flow control/pause frames except by making sure that the SUPPORTED_Pause and SUPPORTED_AsymPause bits are set in MII_ADVERTISE to indicate towards the link partner that the Ethernet MAC controller supports such a thing.
 Since flow control/pause frames generation